 This perspective is explored by a February 2016 article in the Australian Financial Review, “In-house teams turn away from big law firms”, which highlighted that in-house corporate counsel are focusing on strategic sourcing of legal services to rein in corporate legal spend.

 Law firms are also recognising that in-house counsel are changing the way they select law firms.
-In a 8 April 2016 interview with the Australian Financial Review, Howard Adams, EY’s Asia-Pacific region law leader, observed that “more and more we are seeing legal buyers cherry-picking the service providers they want rather than sticking with one that does everything for them.”
+In an 8 April 2016 interview with the Australian Financial Review, Howard Adams, EY’s Asia-Pacific region law leader, observed that “more and more we are seeing legal buyers cherry-picking the service providers they want rather than sticking with one that does everything for them.”

 Recent research by IBISWorld highlights that this trend will not be going away.
 According to a report in Australasian Lawyer, IBISWorld senior industry analyst Tristan Williams says that over the next five years, larger law firms would take a hit as local clients switched to mid-tier and specialist firms in the belief the top tier was too expensive or focused on international transactions.